iOffice/heimdall/README.md

 listening for change events from Marathon, reloading its dynamic routing config on each change.

 Dynamic routing configuration is done through Marathon labels.
-There are 4 labels used to decide how a request gets routed for an app:
+There are several labels used to decide how a request gets routed for an app:
  * `heimdall.host` (required) - routes a request only if its host matches this value
  * `heimdall.path` (required) - path prefix the request must match (the prefix is stripped from the forwarded request)
  * `heimdall.filters` - a JSON list of plugs through which to filter the request before sending it back off
  * `heimdall.opts` - a JSON object of options that gets passed into each plug
+ * `heimdall.strip_path` - a boolean flag that whether the matched path should be removed when forwarding the request
+ * `heimdall.proxy_path` - a path that is appended to the beginning of the forwarded path

 Filters can be viewed as a pipeline of plugs (simple functions that take a request and return a changed request or a response),